The Attest brand index is a platform agnostic measure of a brand’s total brand equity in the various sectors, as determined by real consumers.

 What do we mean by ‘platform agnostic’?
 We mean the results are not influenced by any particular method of obtaining them, such as looking only at social media mentions, or brand search terms.
 This reduces bias and provides a much more accurate view of a brand’s strength in any given category.

-To determine the Technology Brand Index, we look at three things.
+To determine the fashion brand index, we look at three things.

 How likely a person is to purchase your particular brand (purchase intent)

 How likely a person is to recommend your brand (Net Promoter Score)